 Move to Hawaii & Ironman Experience

-In June 2015 I moved to Kona on the ‘Big Island’ of Hawaii.
-It had been my dream to retire to Hawaii, so now that I could no longer pursue my career in Idaho due to aphasia (difficulty with speech and language), and after my wife was offered a job as a surgical technician at a local hospital, we decided to move.
+In June 2015, I moved to Kona on the ‘Big Island’ of Hawaii.
+It had been my dream to retire to Hawaii, so now that I could no longer pursue my career in Idaho due to the stroke and aphasia (difficulty with speech and language), and after my wife was offered a job as a surgical technician at a local hospital, we decided to move.
 It must have been God intervening because soon after my move I found a new purpose in life.